killahdon/wakanda-studio/sass-precompilation.md

 This way the Gulp `watch` task will now also trigger the `sass` sources precompilation and the live-reload event.

-**NOTE:** If a Gulp process was already running you must close and re-open your solution to reload the configuration.
+**Note:** If a Gulp process was already running you must close and re-open your solution to reload the configuration.

 ## Customize settings